shengkui/myconf/README.md

 ##Usage

-There is a install script under init/ folder.
+There is an install script under init/ folder.
 Just run it!

 ##NOTES

 1. Before running install.sh, please make sure all necessary packages have been installed already.
-The scripts under os/ folder could be a good start.
+The scripts under init/os/ folder could be a good start.

 2. The install.sh will ask for sudo password during installation.
-It's needed to copy scripts to /usr/local/bin/
+It's needed to copy scripts to /usr/local/bin/.

-3. After running the install.sh script, please open vim and run command :PlugInstall
+3. After running the install.sh script, please open vim and run command :PlugInstall to install all vim plugins.

-4. If you want to re-do the install progress, please remove all installed files at first.
+4. If you want to re-run the install script, please remove all installed files at first.